 HTTPS vs. VPN is a battle that makes very little sense.
 Both are important means of internet protection, and they can be used together.
 There is absolutely no conflict between the two.

-HTTPS and VPN Similarities and Differences
+HTTPS and VPN similarities and differences

-HTTPS provides authentication of the web site and its associated web server, which protects against man-in-the-middle attacks.
+HTTPS provides authentication of the website and its associated web server, which protects against man-in-the-middle attacks.
 Additionally, it encrypts communications between a client and server, which ensures the communications between a user and website cannot be read or forged by any third-party reader.

-With HTTPS, nobody in between the website and the user can read the data, not even a VPN company.
+With HTTPS, nobody between the website and the user can read the data, not even a VPN company.

-HTTPS and VPN Work Well Together
+HTTPS and VPN work well together

 HTTPS will encrypt information you enter into a website, but it won’t disguise your location or offer any privacy protection.
-It will also not offer any defense against Internet censorship.
+It will also not offer any defense against internet censorship.

-A VPN will encrypt communications between your computer and the VPN servers, hide your IP address and location, and grant access to the whole web, but it won’t protect you from the information you share willingly, like a credit card number typed into an unsecure browser page.
+A VPN will encrypt communications between your computer and the VPN servers, hide your IP address and location, and grant access to the whole web, but it won’t protect you from the information you share willingly, like a credit card number typed into an unsecured browser page.

-In short, HTTPS is a fantastic encryption protocol, and a VPN is a must for the privacy conscious and those who wish to view the whole Internet without restrictions.
-It’s not a case of VPN over HTTPS, the two work well together, a marriage made in cyber heaven.
+In short, HTTPS is a fantastic encryption protocol, and a VPN is a must for the privacy conscious and those who wish to view the whole internet without restrictions.
+It’s not a case of VPN over HTTPS.
+The two work well together—a marriage made in cyber heaven.